 Thanksgiving Marketing Ideas

 Whether you offer products or services, deploying a Thanksgiving marketing campaign can make all the difference between customers finding you and customers finding your competition.

 We recommend A/B testing several ideas and analyzing the results for the best results.
 It’s an ongoing process, but it’s sure to illuminate what works and doesn’t work for your business.
 This is critical because it helps provide insight regarding where you should spend your marketing budget.
-For example, you might find that email marketing provides better results than social media marketing around this time.
-Or, you might find that paid social media marketing provides better results than PPC search marketing.
+It also helps reveal which channels will provide the best results during this time of year.

 It’s all about testing the market from your position and honing your marketing efforts during the holiday season.

 Here are eight Thanksgiving marketing ideas to help you get started.

 1. Send Personalized Deals to Customers via Email